Pairman/Xdcheckin/README.md

 ### For Android
 The APP doesn't use WebView on Android until upstream support, therefore it will open ```http://127.0.0.1:5001``` in your browser automatically.

+Due to signature change, if you upgrade from version 1.3.2 (or older) to 1.3.3 (or newer), please uninstall before upgrading.

 ### For Linux
 The APP doesn't use WebView on Linux, therefore it will open ```http://127.0.0.1:5001``` in your browser automatically.